mekkablue/Glyphs-Scripts/README.md

 * **Suggest instances:** Calculates distributions of weight values between your masters.
 Outputs into the macro window.

 ## Metrics
+* **Adjust Kerning:** GUI to add a value to all kerning pairs, multiply all pairs by a value or round them by a value. *Needs Vanilla.*
 * **Center glyphs:** centers all selected glyphs inside their width, so that LSB=RSB.
 * **Copy kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
 * **Copy sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font.
 Ignores metrics keys like ‘=x+20’. *Needs Vanilla.*